xxxxxwater/bnb-btc_strastegy/README.md

 41.88CAGR%, 0.28 Drawdown.
 (V4 version)
 2. Currently it is a super optimized version.
 The strategy is to load at least three years of trading data through the super optimized pure indicator calculation (high-performance computing equipment) of the deleted time series (no prediction) model and deep learning module.
 This version (v2 version) can still achieve 19% CRAHR/2.78% drawdown through dynamic stop profit and high regression currency.

-3. For version iteration, this strategy has very little profit for each signal trigger.
-Probably part of it is accumulated from small profits, and then the circuit breaker mechanism is added to the suspension mechanism to filter out black swans.
-The profit spread to each signal transaction is about 4,000, and the benchmark requires extremely high liquidity and autoregression.